eoinom/AllAboutErik/src/data/musical-journey/musical-friends/musical-friends.md

       attempt to start my own dance craze.
 A singing duo there in the village called Two Guys from Boston told me about a singer up there named Tim Hardin.
 I called him and agreed to send him some bucks to come down and audition.
-We met in the Dugout, a bar on Bleecker Street next to the Bitter End.
 We had a drink and talked.
 The conversation soon turned to drugs, and he asked me if I had any shit, or knew where to get some.
       Naively I thought he meant pot.
 But not so.
 It turned out his tastes also ran toward harder stuff.